11 NASA Approved Air Purifying Plants Safe For Cats

 Botanical Name–Pachira aquatica

-Money tree not only brings good luck and fortune but also helps in removing harmful indoor air pollutants.
-It thrives indoors in warm room temperature, indirect sunlight, and humid air.
+Money trees not only bring good luck and fortune but also help remove harmful indoor air pollutants.
+It thrives indoors in warm room temperatures, indirect sunlight, and humid air.
 Learn how to care for the money tree here.

 7. Moth Orchid